Pet Peeves Ahead

 A close second goes to drivers who do not signal or who do not give an adequate signal.
 A defensive driver always signals, even when they think that no other traffic is around.

 A variation on this would have pedestrians point their way to safety.
-Signaling drivers that you wish to cross by pointing along the crosswalk may increase the possibility that they will yield.
+Signalling drivers that you wish to cross by pointing along the crosswalk may increase the possibility that they will yield.

 Special mention was made of drivers who accelerate to the speed limit at the start of a passing lane and then slow back down again after it ends along with inappropriate speed limits, either too high or too low.

-It's now a toss up between noisy exhaust and failing to come to a full stop in the proper place.
-Not stopping properly is one of the behaviours I discuss in Don't Let This Become Your Default Setting.
+The next two were close, but not making a full stop in the proper place is more of a hazard.
+It's one of the behaviours I discuss in Don't Let This Become Your Default Setting.
 Bad habits can be both dangerous and hard to break.

 We must not forget daytime running lights.
 The common problems here are not being operational or not having lights on the rear of the vehicle when they are needed.